hl7au/au-fhir-base/pages/_includes/au-bodytemp-intro.md

 **AU Body Temperature Profile** *[[FMM Level 0](guidance.html)]*

-This profile is provided as a common representation of body temperature with extended coding option for SNOMED-CT usage
+This profile provides an observation information structure for a patient’s vital sign body temperature measurement.

+It has been derived from the core R4 specification [Body Temperature](http://hl7.org/fhir/StructureDefinition/bodytemp) vital signs profile.
+Refer to that profile for an outline of its mandatory requirements.

 #### Usage Notes
 * Requires appropriate SNOMED coding